Reinventing the Wheel

-But they share a more specific common denominator: customer communications.
-Only a couple of your touchpoints with customers actually involve buying and selling, yet somehow they are all of equal importance.
+But they share a more specific common denominator: customer communications management.
+Only a couple of your touch points with customers actually involve buying and selling, yet somehow they are all of equal importance.
 The survival of a customer relationship is grounded in communication.
 Without it, your customers do not stay – your messaging is not worth their loyalty.
 Without it, your customers do not come – your messaging is not worth their time.
 Without it, your company does not survive.

 Business Process Management